 You can explore all the cryptocurrencies available on Binance here.

-You can currently only deposit GBP into Binance using a credit/debit card.
+You can also deposit GBP into Binance using a credit/debit card.
 You can also deposit EUR with a credit/debit card or Advcash.
-However, UK bank transfers, SEPA bank transfers, and iDEAL are no longer supported.
+However, SEPA bank transfers and iDEAL are no longer supported.

 Binance Trading Fees